-More than 50 clubs and organizations are available to students.
-Some are associated with academic disciplines (e.g., Phi Theta Kappa, Block & Bridle, Enactus, and Nursing Club), others with special interests (e.g., International Club and Trapper ACES).
-Get more information at the Student Activities and Intramurals Office, the Residence Life Office, or online.
+More than 50 active clubs and organizations with more being created every week are available to students.
+Some are associated with academic disciplines (e.g., Phi Theta Kappa, Block & Bridle, Enactus, and Nursing Club), others with special interests (e.g. Multicultural Club, Humans vs. Zombies Club, First Step is the Two Step Club).
+Get more information at the Student Activities Office (STACT) or online.

 Visit the Clubs & Organizations section of the NWC website for more information.

 The Northwest College athletics program is dedicated to the pursuit of athletic excellence within the framework of an academic community committed to the institution’s educational objectives.